vleurgat/regstat/README.md

 # RegStat - persisting Docker registry notifications

-The v2 Docker registry (also known as [Docker distribution](https://github.com/docker/distribution)) can be configured to notify via a webhook whenever any events (push, pull, delete) that occur in it.
+The v2 Docker registry (also known as [Docker distribution](https://github.com/docker/distribution)) can be configured to notify via a webhook whenever any events (push, pull, delete) occur.

-This simple application is designed to act as a server for those webhooks, parse the webhook JSON body and then persist details of a registry's activity into a Postgres database.
+This simple application is designed to act as a server for those webhooks, parsing the webhook JSON body and then persisting details of a registry's activity into a Postgres database.

 The contents of the database can then be queried to determine interesting facts about the objects in the registry, facts that are not easy to astertain directly from the registry itself.